Seeing Fulvous Owl in Guatemala with CAYAYA BIRDING

 Juvenile Fulvous Owl with prey in the highlands of Guatemala.

 Fulvous Owl (Strix fulvescens) is endemic to the highlands of southern Mexico, Guatemala, El Salvador, and Honduras.
 In Guatemala it lives mainly in cloud forests above 1,800 m, but occurs also in high-elevation pine-oak and conifer forests.
-Fulvous Owl is closely related to the Barred Owl (Strix varia) of North America and central Mexico (including subspecies sartorii, by some considered a species).
+Fulvous Owl is closely related to the Barred Owl (Strix varia) of North America and Cinereous Owl (Strix sartorii, formerly known as Mexican Barred Owl Strix varia sartorii) of Mexico.
 Its far-carrying calls make Fulvous Owl one of the most obvious owl species of the Guatemalan highlands.

 Fulvous Owl habitat in Guatemala